 This rotation is designed to increase interns’ exposure to common ambulatory conditions treated by family physicians and to introduce principles of population health management.
-Interns escalate continuity care in the clinic and learn to promote health equity by coordinating school-based health at Mercy Clinic Roosevelt High School.
+Interns escalate continuity care in the clinic and learn to promote health equity.

 The pediatrics curriculum is longitudinal.
 It involves ~15-20% office visits to patients younger than 18 years, monthly didactics, inpatient care of infants and children on Family Medicine Inpatient, and 6 dedicated months to the care of infants, children and adolescents.

 Two months in the PGY1 are spent at Cardinal Glennon Children's Hospital -- one month in the Emergency Department and the second month on the inpatient floors.
 The month in the Emergency Department is a varied experience in the ED and includes morning, day, evening, and night shifts with Pediatric ED fellows and attendings.
 During their time on the floor, family medicine residents work under the supervision of a senior pediatrics resident and attending physician.

 PGY1 residents also complete a Nursery rotation at Mercy Hospital St. Louis.
 The rotation is focused on newborn care and is supervised by Mercy pediatricians.
 Mercy Hospital has the only Level III Neonatal Intensive Care Unit in St. Louis County, in addition to its very active, normal newborn nursery.